raamav/raamav.github.io/index.md

 Worked on projects on Text Classification and Sentiment Analysis.

 1. **"Real or NOT" : NLP to Identify Public Emergency Related Tweets** [[code](https://github.com/raamav/Text-Classification)] : Twitter has become an important communication channel in times of emergency.
 Its vital to be able to identify the Tweets that are about real Emergencies.
 However, it’s not always easy to do so.
+   * **Potential Applications** These algorithms can be used by Governments to better manage the responses to Public Emergencies
    * **Data**: The dataset comprises 7500+ tweets which cover a wide set of public emergencies like Natural Disasters
    * **Approach**: Used a neural net with Bi-Directional LSTMs to extract the sentiment
    * **Results**: The best performing model had an accuracy of 83% on the test set